 Our biggest goal at Digital Dads is to provide a super interesting and amazingly insightful look at the joys and pains of parenting in this brave new world.
 And if we come up a little short well, we tried.
 But I can tell you now that this is the best thing to hit the Internet since AOL.
 And that’s saying something.

 So check out a few of our posts or listen to a couple of our podcasts, and I’m certain you’ll be hooked for good.
 If not, check back with us in a couple weeks.
 We are working hard to improve our craft and we may have gotten better by then.
 A great place to start is Hello World or our first podcast “Where We’re Going We Don’t Need Roads”.
 And if you really want to go for a ride make sure you check out our episode where we recorded the S-E-X talk with my son.
 It’s authentic and guaranteed to make you laugh.

 If you enjoy the show iTunes reviews are like gold in the podcast world.
 And I’m talking about pre-bubble gold.
 It would help us a ton if you gave us a good rating and review.

 Also, we’d love to include you as part of our community.
-We are all in this together after all.
-And all of us are better than any one of us.
+We’re all in this together after all.
+And all of us are better than any of us.
 You can of course connect with us here and you can also follow us on Facebook and Twitter.
+Or if you want to learn more about raising kids in a digital world you can download our free book, The Rules of the Round Table.
 We look forward to getting to know you better as we blaze a digital path to the future together.